English

 Whether you are connecting a Notion source or creating an MCP endpoint for Cursor, you use the same interface:

-puppyone conn ls # List all connections
+puppyone access ls # List all access points

 Learn more